ricxi/a5-seg2105z/README.md

 A mixture of top-down and bottom-up design, but with a more central focus on bottom-up design.
 I knew I wanted the overall structure to be MVC, so I built the small individual components first, and I would start arranging, organizing, and adjusting sections of the system to be fit into an MVC architecture.

-Using the divide and conquer design principle learned in class, invidiual components were built separately and then put together.
-For example, patient model was built, then patient control, then patient view, and then they were connected together.
+Using the **divide and conquer** design principle learned in class (chapter 9A), invidiual components were built separately and then put together.
+For example, the patient model was built, then the patient controller, and patient view were built.
+Finally, all the layers were connected together.

 ### 1st Iteration: build a minimum viable system based on the following user stories